Start the service

 Settings Menu

-Higher quality settings will result in better color accuracy at the cost of higher bandwidth usage and lower frame-rates.
+Higher quality video settings result in better color accuracy at the cost of higher bandwidth usage and lower frame-rates.
 The three video quality settings are: normal (lossy with best frame-rate and lowest bandwidth usage), visually lossless (close to lossless quality with better frame rates and lower bandwidth usage), and truly lossless.

 Important